 - Add the second cake layer, soak with another third of kirsch, spread the remaining whipping cream and cherry filling.
 Finish with the third layer, prick with a toothpick if necessary and soak with the remaining kirsch.

 - Prepare chocolate ganache.
 Place the chocolate, cream and kirsch into a small saucepan, place over very low heat until chocolate is completely melted.

-- Pour over the cake and let some letting some to drip down the sides.
+- Pour over the cake and let some drip down the sides.